lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing.md

 As it stands at this very point, the `publish` task will take a given draft that has `status: published` in its front matter and move it into `content/YYYY/MM/DD/post-filename.md`.

 Having tested that, I am now going to move the draft _back_ into `drafts` before committing my changes.

+#### Slugs and stuff

+As of my last commit, `drafts` are moving into `content` in the right path (date-composed) but still maintaining the original filename.
+I'd like to use the `title` front matter to generate a URL-friendly slug, and also make that part of the path, renaming the resulting final file `index.md` for the directory at hand.

+Time to `npm install` `node-slug`.

+I'm going to make what I am currently coining a *tack commit*, sort of like when you put a tack-nail or two into something you're building but you haven't fully fine-tuned, aligned, glued or clamped.
+My task is messy but functional.